Cité Scolaire Camille Sée’s International Section

 Can I visit the school?

 Yes!
-You can attend the annual Open House, typically held on a Saturday morning in January.
+You can attend the annual Open House, typically held on a Saturday morning between January and March.
 Faculty, administration, parents, and current students are on hand to present the International Section and answer questions.
 No registration is necessary.
-If you missed the most recent Open House, please make an appointment with the Proviseur.

 Camille Sée is located at 11, rue Léon Lhermitte, 75015 Paris.
 It is metro accessible via lines 6 (Cambronne), 8 (Commerce), and 12 (Vaugirard).
 Buses 39, 70, 80, and 88 are all within a block of the school.
 You can also contact parents with children in the International Section by e-mailing CamilleSeeEnglishSection@gmail.com.
 This is the email address of the parent delegates for the International Section who are happy to help answer any questions.